abusesa/abusehelper/abusehelper/tools/README.md

 ## abusehelper.tools.sender

-A tool that reads JSON formatted events from the STDIN and sends them to a channel as AbuseHelper events.
-Thanks to the glorious UNIX piping facilities you can use pretty much every language to create the JSON events.
+A tool that reads JSON formatted events from the STDIN and sends them to an XMPP room as AbuseHelper events.

 ### Usage